CRIMSON HOUSE BOOKS

 “During his brother’s divorce hearing last year.
 Though I represented Conor Peters’ wife, so it’s not like we socialised with each other.”
 Then she frowned.
 “I count that divorce among my biggest failures.
 I barely got my client a penny.
 And it was Cooper Peters’ fault.”

 Since Sandra hated losing, Emily suspected that that had coloured Sandra’s perception of him, so she didn’t let Sandra’s opinion deter her.
 She might only be a PA, but she had prepared her case carefully and would present it to Mr Peters with the utmost professionalism.
 Surely he would at least consider saving the company.
 And if that didn’t work, she planned to be the most effective PA he had ever met, hoping he would offer her another post in his firm.
-It wasn’t as good as saving the firm for Arthur—he said he was ready to retire anyway—but it would be something.
+It wasn’t as good as saving the firm for Arthur, but it would be something.

 Bugger and blast.

-It was entirely possible that she had an umbrella somewhere near, but not very probable.
+It was entirely possible that she had an umbrella, but not very probable.
 The July weather had been so fine for days that she hadn’t thought to bring one with her.
-Some Englishwoman she was.
 She looked around her small office, as if a brolly would miraculously appear from thin air, but—most surprisingly—it didn’t.

 Emily’s heart skipped a beat in fright.
 She was supposed to be the only person there.
 Her co-workers seldom came to work on the weekends, and Arthur was out of town.
-His grand-daughter, Fiona, had fetched him to Edinburg to stay with her family for fear that the emotional strain would be too much for him, and Emily agreed with her.
+His grand-daughter, Fiona, had fetched him to Edinburg to stay with her family for fear that the emotional strain would be too much for him.

 The dose of common sense calmed Emily and she marched to the door between the offices to check out who it was.
 There she hesitated.
-She should take some precautions, just in case it wasn’t maintenance after all.
+She should take some precautions, just in case.

 An umbrella would have made a nice weapon, but the heavy granite paperweight sitting on her desk was even better.
-She went to fetch it, and thus armed returned to the door.
+She fetched it and, armed, returned to the door.
 Unable to hear anything over the raging storm, she pressed her ear against the door.
-Feeling a bit silly, she was ready to retreat when she saw a shadow pass across the chink of light coming from underneath the door.
+No sounds came through it and she was ready to retreat when she saw a shadow pass across the chink of light coming from underneath the door.
 Someone was definitely in there.
 Her heart beating frantically in fear and excitement, she took a better hold of her makeshift weapon and yanked the door open.

-Arthur’s large desk was across the floor from her door and standing by it was a strange man.
-A flash of lightning cast him in sharp relief just as she walked in, making him seem ominous, and her heart jumped into her throat in fright.
+A strange man was standing by Arthur’s large desk, studying something on it.
+A flash of lightning cast him in sharp relief, making him seem ominous, and her heart jumped into her throat.
 He wasn’t from maintenance.

 “Hold, you fiend!”
 Emily had no idea where the words came from, but they had the desired effect.
 The intruder froze.
 His back was turned to her so she couldn’t see his face, but the backside was … fine.

-Emily shook her head mentally.
+Emily shook her head.
 This was not the time to get distracted by long legs and shapely buttocks sheeted in distressed, low-riding jeans.
-Or strong shoulders clad in a white T-shirt, or dark brown hair that was slightly overgrown so that it curled a bit at the neck.
+Or strong shoulders clad in a white T-shirt, or dark brown hair that was a slightly overgrown mess.

 Emily cleared her throat that had suddenly gone dry.
 “Turn around, slowly,” she commanded in her most assertive voice.